Top 10 Suicidal Tendencies Songs

 After the departure of Herrera, the band recorded the record with renowned session drummer Josh Freese, known for his work with Nine Inch Nails and A Perfect Circle amongst many others.
 To this date, it is their most commercially successful album with this track and “I’ll Hate You Better” being the only top 40 hits that they have ever had.

-Many fans often describe it ST’s “experimental album.”
-Guitarist Mike Clark acknowledged this, but also stated that this was not the intention and that the album’s sound was just a natural progression.
-The funk elements that had been introduced were continued and expanded on on this record.
-It also featured more progressive elements and pop-oriented sounds that helped the band to blend in to the then-prominent 90’s alternative movement.
+It also featured more progressive elements and pop-oriented sounds that helped the band to blend into the then-prominent 90’s alternative movement.
 This track had a video which was directed by Samuel Bayer who had recently directed the video to Nirvana’s “Smells Like Teen Spirit.”
-Another aspect of its experimentation was it’s 60-minute length which made it their longest album until 13.
+Another aspect of its experimentation was its 60-minute length which made it their longest album until 13.

 7. Cyco Vision

 This track is from 1999’s Freedumb which was Suicidal Tendencies’ first album after they reformed.
 This track harks back to their hardcore days, featuring none of the thrash-funk that had become a key aspect of their sound over the past few years.
-It was featured on the video game Tony Hawk’s Pro Skater 4.
+It was featured in the video game Tony Hawk’s Pro Skater 4.

 6. Trip at the Brain